The Best Places for Metal Detecting

 If you are detecting in or near the water, always play it safe.
 Know your tide tables and don't get caught in an incoming tide.

 Just as the rocks are good for trapping items from the beach, the opposite side is excellent for anything brought in on the tide.
-Working around rocks is a little trickier but it can be a splendid area to detect in.
+Working around rocks is a little trickier but it can be a bountiful area to detect in.
 Watch out for crabs which like to hide in areas near these rocks.

-Detect for Metal under Seats and Benches
+Detect for Metal Under Seats and Benches

 Under benches is a great place to look for coins.
 But remember, don't just look where there are "new benches" go and find old benches or even a place where benches use to be and have been removed.
 This is the place you will find older coins.